1. General principles

 4.1.
 General non-confidential information about organisations is kept in unlocked filing cabinets with open access to all Student Community Action colleagues.

 4.2.
 Information about volunteers, students and other individuals will be kept confidentially in filing cabinets by the colleague directly responsible.
 These colleagues must ensure line managers know how to gain access.
+Electronic files including the database must be password protected and not accessed on public devices.

 4.3.
 Employees’ personnel information will be kept in lockable filing cabinets and made accessible to relevant line managers on request.